Go to henryford.com Torn seasonal HFH logo

 The anatomic pathology section of the Lab Users' Guide has information about:

-Specimen Acceptability Criteria for Anatomic Pathology Specimens
+Specimen Acceptability Criteria for Surgical Pathology and Cytology Specimens

 For specimens sent to referral laboratories, the referring laboratory must properly follow all requisition, collection and handling specifications of the referral laboratory.